hyperifyio/goagent/FEATURE_CHECKLIST.md

 * [ ] Post-migration cleanup (final PR): when all features are merged, remove docs/PR_PLAN.md (or mark as historical), ensure tools/bin/* are gitignored only (no binaries tracked), run a last `make clean && make build build-tools && go test ./... && make lint`; commit any final doc link fixes; Definition of Done: main contains the full feature set, no legacy artifacts remain, and local gates pass end-to-end.
 * [ ] Merge discipline and sequencing (applies continuously): once a PR is approved and CI (if present) is green, merge with “squash and merge” to keep history clean; after merge, `git switch main && git pull --ff-only && git branch -D <feature-branch> || true`; before opening the next PR, re-create branches from updated main; Definition of Done: main advances one minimal feature at a time, no open PR depends on another unmerged PR (or if unavoidable, clearly state `--base <dependent-branch>` and retarget to main immediately after the base merges).
 * [x] Maintenance: refreshed PR inventory on 2025-08-19; verified existing PRs with gh; re-synced ./work/main to origin/main.
-* [x] Maintenance: refreshed PR inventory on 2025-08-19; no duplicates; ./work/main hard-reset to origin/main; status recorded in `logs/CURRENT_TASK.md`.
-* [x] Maintenance: refreshed PR inventory on 2025-08-19; verified OPEN PRs; `./work/main` reset to `origin/main`; no new feature PRs to open this pass.
-* [x] Maintenance: refreshed PR inventory on 2025-08-19; verified OPEN PRs to  via gh; ensured  is hard-reset to ; no new PRs to open this pass.
-* [x] Maintenance: refreshed PR inventory on 2025-08-19; verified existing OPEN PRs via gh; re-synced `./work/main` to `origin/main`; no new PRs created this pass.
-* [x] Maintenance: refreshed PR inventory on 2025-08-19; verified OPEN PRs to  via gh; ensured  is hard-reset to ; no new PRs to open this pass.

-* [x] Maintenance: refreshed PR inventory on 2025-08-19; verified OPEN PRs with gh; re-synced ./work/main to origin/main; no new PRs this pass.